sunnyHelen/HelenZhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral researcher in A/Prof [Chang Xu](http://changxu.xyz/)'s group at the School of Computer Science, The University of Sydney.
+I am a postdoctoral researcher in A/Prof [Arnold Lining Ju]([https://prerender.sydney.edu.au/https://www.sydney.edu.au/engineering/about/our-people/academic-staff/arnold-ju.html])'s group at the School of Biomedical Engineering, Faculty of Engineering The University of Sydney.
-I obtained a PhD degree from Peking University supervised by A/Prof Tingting Jiang and Prof Yizhou Wang.
+I obtained my PhD degree from the School of Computer Science, USYD, supervised by Prof Dacheng Tao.
+I obtained my Master degree from Tsinghua University.
-My research interests lie in generative artificial intelligence, computer vision, human action and skill understanding, also with interdisciplinary applications in healthcare data science.
+My research interests lie in artificial intelligence, computer vision, autonomous driving, AI for biomedical engineering, and digital healthcare.

 <!-- I obtained a PhD degree from Peking University supervised by A/Prof [Tingting Jiang](http://www.vie.group/ttj) and Prof [Yizhou Wang](https://cfcs.pku.edu.cn/english/people/faculty/yizhouwang/index.htm), and a Bachelor of Engineering from Tongji University.
  -->